 Schedule an Appointment

-To schedule an appointment please email terptoterp@umd.edu.
+To make an appointment and see what we have in store, please email terptoterp@umd.edu.

-Location
+Store Location

 Donate

-Donation Drop-Off Location
+Donation Drop-Off

 Small Appliances (Cleaned)